-Vanier Children’s Services is committed to ensuring that our staff, students, and clients will be provided access, technology, and services in a way that respects the dignity and independence of people with disabilities.
+Vanier Children’s Mental Wellness is committed to ensuring that our staff, students, and clients will be provided access, technology, and services in a way that respects the dignity and independence of people with disabilities.
 Vanier is also committed to ensure that people with disabilities have the opportunity to access our services and allow them to benefit from this in a similar way to other clients.

 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) has been developed to create mandatory accessibility standards that identify, remove, and prevent barriers for people with disabilities.
 These standards apply to all private and public sector organizations across Ontario.